JohnMurray/johnmurray_io_old/blogs/in-the-works/_Geofencing--Part-1.md

 talk about how spatially-aware apps are the future what with the rise of mobile computing and possibly advertising and all that jazz

+Let's face it, geofences are sexy.
+Apps that use user's geospatial data is the next step in user-engagement.
+With geofences, we can interact with our users when they're on the move; enjoying life and not spending countless hours in front of a computer.

 ## Computing Methods
 Talk about various way of implementing a goefence